Hradec Králové: 19th–20th centuries

 In the mid-19th century, the industrialisation began and several industrial enterprises were founded inside the fortifications.
 The Battle of Königgrätz, the decisive battle of the Austro-Prussian War, took place on 3 July 1866 near Hradec Králové.
 This event is commemorated in the famous "Königgrätzer Marsch".
 Moreover, the battle put an end to the age of fortifications.
 The fortress was formally abolished in 1884 and gradually demolished between 1893 and 1914.
 The last remnants were demolished between 1929 and 1930.

 In 1884, a then-unique international competition for the city's regulatory plan was announced.
 In the 1890s, several representative buildings (monastery, synagogue, high school, etc.) were built.
 Before World War I, the development of the city and its high architectural level were influenced especially by the architect Jan Kotěra.
 In the 1920s, his pupil, another prominent Czech architect Josef Gočár, became the leading figure in the city's development, and his regulatory plan created in 1926–1928 became the basis for the construction activity in the years to come.
 The urban development of Hradec Králové in the 1920s and 1930s was also appreciated abroad and the city was nicknamed the "Salon of the Republic".

+Demographics

+According to the estimates, population of Hradec Králové exceeded 100,000 in the period 1987–1997 and peaked at the end of 1990 with 101,272 inhabitants.
+However, during the censuses, the population never exceeded 100,000.
+The entire Hradec Králové-Pardubice agglomeration has a total population of about 350,000.